UMN-EDA/RTA-simulator/README.md

 3. The third command simulates the RTA process to using the generated emissivity pattern from the GDS, at a region size of 500um, for a duration of 2ms in step size of 0.1ms, annealing time of 1ms, and stores the generated results in the form of images in the output results/test directory.
 4. The second command visualizes the thermal profiles across the length and width of the die at the 1ms point of time.

+For details on information on the arguments refer the next section.

 ### Detailed information on arguments and usage
 Details on the argument this tool supports: